-23. Fully charging a Tesla Model S costs $4.40 per 100 miles (or 4.4 cents per mile).
+32. Fully charging a Tesla Model S Long Range variant costs $3.70 per 100 miles (or $0.037 per mile).

-24. A Tesla battery comes with an 8-year warranty.
+33. A Tesla battery comes with an 8-year warranty.

 (Car Cash Buyer)

-Nevertheless, it can last for longer and the degradation won’t happen at once.
+Nevertheless, it can last for longer, and the degradation won’t happen at once.
 According to the latest Tesla statistics, the average Tesla car battery can reach about 500,000 miles before giving out.

-As such, Tesla’s lithium-ion batteries should be replaced somewhere in the 300,000- and 500,000-mile benchmark; for a new Model 3 battery, it takes between $3,000 to $7,000.
+As such, Tesla’s lithium-ion batteries should be replaced somewhere in the 300,000- and 500,000-mile benchmark.
+The cost of a battery for a new Model 3 ranges between $3,000 and $7,000.

-29. The TeslaFi app offers insight into battery degradation, charging, driving efficiency, and more.
+34. The TeslaFi app offers insight into battery degradation, charging, driving efficiency, and more.